MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

    api
 ~~~

 This directive has an example of directive options, namely `maxdepth` and `caption`.
 You can think of these as arguments into a function.
 We then have options for depth of the the Table of Contents (what level of headers to show), as well as the "caption".
 You can see other options for this directive under "Additional options" on the [documentation page](https://www.sphinx-doc.org/en/1.8/usage/restructuredtext/directives.html).

 After the settings for the TOC tree, you list the name of the pages you want to be included in this Table of Contents.
 Right now, we are including the 'Getting Started' page and the API page.

-Note that you add the __file name__ in the TOC Tree, but the title of the page (For example, for the `Getting Started` page, the page heading ('Getting Started') is what shows up in the TOC, but you list the file name without the extension is the TOC tree `getting_started`.)
+Note that you add the __file name__ in the TOC Tree, but the title of the page is what shows up in the TOC.
+For example, for the `Getting Started` page, the page heading ('Getting Started') , but you list the file name without the extension is the TOC tree as `getting_started`.

 > ## Exercise
 > Create a new page with the title "About" that gives a description of the project.
-Specify that this project is for a MolSSI Best Practices Workshop, and put a link to the molssi homepage (molssi.org).
-Add your new page to the Table of Contents.
+Specify that this project is for a MolSSI Best Practices Workshop, and put a link to the MolSSI homepage (molssi.org).
+> Add your new page to the Table of Contents.
 >
 > What happens if you remove the page from the table of contents and rebuild the documentation.
 >> ## Solution